Along the beach from Ashbridges Bay to the Water Treatment Plant up to Kingston Road

 DID YOU KNOW?:

 Compared to other Toronto neighbourhoods, the Beach is a real standout.
-It has that one thing that no other neighbourhood has- a huge and widely used beach.
-It feels more like a seaside town where people wander about in flip flops in the warmer months.
-There’s a style of that you may find in other seaside towns with colourful clapboard exteriors like the Pleasantville portion of the Beach, where townhomes built not too long ago are ocean blue and yellow or other fun colours.
+It has that one thing that no other neighbourhood has – a huge and widely used beach.
+It feels more like a seaside town where people wander about in flip flops and giant sunglasses in the warmer months.
+There’s a style here that you may find in many seaside towns with colourful clapboard exteriors like the Pleasantville portion of the Beach, where townhomes built not too long ago are ocean blue and yellow or other fun, bright colours.

 In the 80s, the Beach was a very middle class neighbourhood.
 There is certainly a sense of friendliness here.
 People honk less and let you in when you’re driving or trying to cross the street.
 It has become a more coveted place to live now where houses sell for well above the Toronto average, and most of the school zones are very good.